MarkWarneke/markwarneke.github.io/about.md

 The name is an acronym of the founders first names.
 The `int` part is short for intelligence, which is a reference to our data-driven machine-learning solutions.
 MINT also stands for the German translation of STEM (Science, Technology, Engineering, and Math).

 The goal of the company is to enable and create research-based solutions.
 We focus and leverage an academic approach while using the results to create products.
 We bring data-driven solutions to small- and medium-sized businesses.

 My vision is to work closely with companies to create domain-specific products based on data that has been previously untapped.
-We are competing in an increasingly global and software-driven market.
+We are competing in an increasingly global and software-driven market, bringing experience of a global player like Microsoft to smaller companies to build products is truly fascinating.

 I value the learnings of starting a company and taking care of commitments the most.
 Starting from scratch allows me to see things from a different perspective.
 ### Consulting [@Microsoft](https://microsoft.com)